cs123tas/projects/brush/README.md

 files in brush, but not touching the other two, at least for this project.
-If you’ve “built” the project, there may be a file (you may have to close and reopen the project or QtCreator to see it), called

-`ui_mainwindow.h`, in which the soleCanvas2Dfor the project is declared.
+If you’ve “built” the project, there may be a file (you may have to close and reopen the project or QtCreator to see it), called `ui_mainwindow.h`, in which the sole Canvas2D for the project is declared.
 You’ll never need to look at this file, but if you do, you’ll see that when an instance of the `Ui_MainWindow` class is created, that `Canvas2D` is also created.